SakshieP/retail-advisor-rag/README.md

 # Retail Advisor RAG (Amazon Reviews)

-Answer product questions from Amazon US Customer Reviews with grounded citations.
+Retail Advisor RAG answers product questions by retrieving relevant Amazon US Customer Reviews and composing grounded, cited answers.
+It uses a hybrid retriever (BM25 + MiniLM embeddings fused with RRF) over chunked review passages, and exposes a FastAPI endpoint for easy querying.
+Includes scripts for data prep, index build, and Precision@k retrieval evaluation, with optional cross-encoder reranking and LLM-graded QA.

 ## What this repo gives you
 - **Data prep**: load Kaggle TSVs, clean, and chunk reviews into passages